Skip to main content

 Standard primary care often runs a basic metabolic panel and a TSH thyroid test, then says "you are normal."
 That is not enough.
 During your initial diagnostic evaluation, we look at:

-• Insulin and glucose: Fasting insulin, hemoglobin A1C, fasting glucose, and (when relevant) ApoB and a full lipid breakdown.
+• Insulin and glucose: Fasting insulin (we aim for 3 to 6 mIU/mL), HOMA-IR (Homeostatic Model Assessment of Insulin Resistance, a measure of how hard your pancreas is working), hemoglobin A1C, fasting glucose, uric acid, a liver panel, and (when relevant) ApoB and a full lipid breakdown.
 These tell us if you are stuck in "energy storage mode."

-• Full thyroid panel: TSH, Free T4, Free T3, Reverse T3, and thyroid antibodies.
-We check the whole panel, not just TSH.
+• Full thyroid panel: TSH, Free T4, Free T3, Reverse T3, and thyroid antibodies (TPO and thyroglobulin).
+We check the whole panel rather than TSH alone.

-• Sex hormones: Estradiol, progesterone, testosterone, and DHEA, especially during perimenopause and menopause.
+• Sex hormones: Estradiol, progesterone, total and free testosterone, SHBG, and DHEA-S, particularly during perimenopause and menopause and in men with sluggish recovery.

-• Inflammation markers: hs-CRP, ferritin, and a homocysteine, which often run high in metabolic dysfunction.
+• Inflammation markers: hs-CRP, ferritin, and homocysteine, which often run high in metabolic dysfunction.

 • Medication audit: We review your full medication list for drugs known to slow metabolism (SSRIs, beta-blockers, certain antihistamines).

-• Body composition: A DEXA scan when relevant, so we are tracking muscle and fat separately, not just total weight.
+• Body composition: A DEXA scan when relevant, so we are tracking muscle and fat separately rather than total weight alone.

 We work five core levers.
 None of them is dramatic on its own.
-Stacked together over 12 weeks, they shift the system.
+Stacked together over 12 weeks, they change the system.

 Get Real Answers